Traditional Dance in Rwanda's Vibrant Heritage

 Almost each celebration in Rwanda is made happier and more joyful by music and dance, for both international visitors and locals alike.
 Tourism is one important element that has contributed to and continues to contribute to the performers of these songs and dances becoming a highly sought-after activity in Rwanda.
 Many hotels and accommodations feature traditional dance ensembles that entertain guests, typically during the afternoon or evening.

-A Rwandan traditional dance ensemble typically consists of dancers and a musical group comprising approximately 5 to 7 members who deliver melodious tunes that deeply resonate with the audience.
+A traditional Rwandan dance ensemble typically consists of dancers and a musical group comprising approximately 5 to 7 members who deliver melodious tunes that deeply resonate with the audience.

 Some Of The Famous Traditional Dances In Rwanda